bdon/OSMExpress/README.md

 * [CRoaring](https://roaringbitmap.org) for in-memory representation of ID sets as compressed bitmaps.
 * [S2 Geometry](http://s2geometry.io) for indexing of geographic coordinates.

+Nodes, ways and relations and their tags or members are directly stored in the database, but no object versions, username information or timestamps are saved.

 ## Installation

 [See the manual for instructions on building from source](https://protomaps.com/docs/osmexpress/programming-guide/).